Northwestern National Life Insurance Company Home Office: History

 The company's growth accelerated during and after World War II.
 In 1946 the office building was completely full, so they built an annex onto their Oak Grove location.
-The company continued to expand, though, so in 1949 they purchased land on the east side of Lake Calhoun between 35th and 36th Streets South.
+The company continued to expand, though, so in 1949 they purchased land on the east side of Bde Maka Ska between 35th and 36th Streets South.
 The neighborhood objected to the possibility of a business locating in a residential area, though.
 The company continued to expand, so by December 1964, the staff had employees scattered across five locations.

 Meanwhile, competing companies and other businesses in Downtown Minneapolis were moving to the edges of downtown or to the suburbs as downtown deteriorated.
 The city demolished 40% of the Gateway District in an urban renewal project.
 Northwestern National Life announced plans to build their new headquarters in the Gateway District at the intersection of Hennepin, Nicollet, and Washington Avenues.
 The new Northwestern National Life Building was designed by Minoru Yamasaki and was opened in 1964.

 The Loring Park building was renamed the "Loring Park Office Building" in 1966 and was subdivided to house a number of businesses.

 A little know fact about the building, in 1977, the world renowned (and Minnesota native) artist Prince recorded The Loring Park Sessions in his managers office, which was located on the first floor of the building.
 In 2017, multiple members involved in the recording session returned to the building and a plaque was hung.

 In 2011, Kraus Anderson purchased the building and spent 20 million dollars converting it from offices into luxury apartments, which opened in 2012.